flyteorg/flyte/kustomize/overlays/gcp/README.md

 * Two databases named as `flyte` and `datacatalog`
 * A database user named as `flyte`
-* Password of the database user should be uploaded to GKE as a k8s secret named as `db-user-pass` containing of a file named as `db_pwd.txt`of which the content is the plain text password
+* Password of the database user can be added to either to [kustomization.yaml](kustomization.yaml) or you can create a new file and change the secretGenerator tag to use files.
+(Refer to kustomize documentation)
 * Service account(s) associated with `flyteadmin` and `datacatalog` pods (either as GKE cluster service account or through workload identity) should have `Cloud SQL Editor` role